dlwicksell/nodem/README.md

 support, mumps10 for Node.js version 0.10.x, and mumps8 for Node.js
 version 0.8.x (and 0.6.x).
 Each module will also end in _x8664 for 64-bit,
 or _i686 for 32-bit systems.
-By default there is a mumps.node already there, which is a copy of the 64-bit version for Node.js version 0.8.x (and 0.6.x).
+By default there is a mumps.node already there, which is a copy of the 64-bit version for Node.js version 0.10.x .
 It is important to realize that the addon will not function unless it is called mumps.node, and a symbolic link won't work.
 E.g.

     $ cd ~/nodem/lib
     $ cp mumps10.node_x8664 mumps.node